Why Every College Family Should Consider Tuition Insurance

 Even if the school does provide you with a 100% refund for tuition, most schools do not refund academic fees or student housing.

-Tuition insurance protects more than just the cost of tuition.
-GradGuard’s plans can also protect room and board and academic fees.
+GradGuard Tuition Insurance can protect more than just the cost of tuition, like room and board and academic fees.
 Most higher education institutions only provide a partial tuition refund during the first five weeks of a semester, and virtually no schools provide refunds for academic fees or housing.

 Who is Tuition Insurance for?

-• Students paying for their own college tuition
+• Students/families paying for their own college tuition

 • Students taking out loans